hpjeonGIT/R_MPI/README.md

-# R_MPI
-- May have bugs
-- Use them at your own risk
+# Sample R script using Rmpi
+- For distributed computing using MPI
-- Implemented for Rmpi package
+- Requires Rmpi package with MPI environment
+    - In windows, using MS-MPI
+    - in Linux, openmpi is recommended while intel mpi or mvapich works too